becathey/sf-events/README.md

 # SF Cons

-A listing of upcoming science fiction conventions.
+A listing of upcoming science fiction conventions created with Vue.js.

 ## Project setup